 Use of the computer to develop and maintain accounting records and to process common business applications for managerial decision-making.

 ACNT 1329.
 Payroll & Business Tax Accounting.
 (3-3-0)

 A study of payroll procedures, taxing entities, and reporting requirements of local, state, and federal taxing authorities in a manual and computerized environment.
 Develop personnel and payroll records that provide the information required under current laws and process payroll data and tax data and prepare reports.

-A study of the role of accounting information systems and related subsystems, including data collection, retrieval, manipulation, filtering and sorting of data.
-Identify the nature and purposes of an accounting information system; identify concepts and terms that provide the foundation of accounting information systems.
+A study of accounting information systems and related subsystems, including data collection, security, retrieval, manipulation, filtering and sorting of data.

 Prerequisite: Sophomore Standing; Approval of Division Chairperson (Must currently hold a job in the accounting field to received credit, if not another accounting course must be taken.)

-A comprehensive treatment of career related activities encountered in the student's area of specialization.
-Under supervision of the college and the employer, the student combines classroom learning with work experience.
-Internship is open only to students enrolled in the Associate in Applied Science Degree program.
+Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
+Under the supervision of the college and the employer, the student combines classroom learning with work experience.
+Includes a lecture component.
 Lab fee.

 The BAAS transfer options provide opportunities for students who complete an AAS with TVCC to continue their education at a partnering university.
 By enrolling and completing online courses with the partnering university, TVCC’s AAS students are able to earn a bachelor of applied arts and sciences (BAAS) degree that often is necessary for advancement into managerial and executive positions.